Commodore PET

 The Commodore PET is a line of personal computers produced starting in 1977 by Commodore International.
 A single all-in-one case combines a MOS Technology 6502 microprocessor, Commodore BASIC in read-only memory, keyboard, monochrome monitor, and, in early models, a cassette deck.

-Development of the system began in 1976, and a prototype was demonstrated at the January 1977 Consumer Electronics Show.
+Development of the system began in 1976, and it was demonstrated and sold as the first personal computer for the masses at the January 1977 Consumer Electronics Show.
 The name "PET" was suggested by Andre Souson after he saw the Pet Rock in Los Gatos, and stated they were going to make the "pet computer".
 It was backronymed to Personal Electronic Transactor.
-A series of problems delayed production versions until December 1977, by which time the TRS-80 and Apple II had already begun deliveries.
-Byte referred to the three machines collectively as the "1977 trinity".
+In a 1995 retrospective, Byte magazine—and subsequently many others—referred to the PET, Apple II and TRS-80 collectively as the "1977 trinity" of pioneering personal computers.

 Following the initial PET 2001, the design was updated through a series of models with more memory, better keyboard, larger screen, and other modifications.
 The systems were a top seller in the Canadian and United States education markets, as well as for business use in Europe.

 The PET line was discontinued in 1982 after approximately 219,000 machines were sold.

 History

 Origins

-In the 1970s, Commodore was one of many electronics companies selling calculators designed around Dallas-based Texas Instruments (TI) chips.
-TI faced increasing competition from Japanese vertically-integrated companies who were using new CMOS-based processors and had a lower total cost of production.
+In the 1970s, Commodore was one of many electronics companies selling calculators designed around Texas Instruments (TI) chips.
+TI faced increasing competition from Japanese vertically integrated companies who were using new CMOS-based processors and had a lower total cost of production.
 These companies began to undercut TI business, so TI responded by entering the calculator market directly in 1975.
 As a result, TI was selling complete calculators at lower price points than they sold just the chipset to their former customers, and the industry that had built up around it was frozen out of the market.

-Commodore initially responded by beginning their own attempt to form a vertically-integrated calculator line as well, purchasing a vendor in California that was working on a competitive CMOS calculator chip and an LED production line.
+Commodore initially responded by beginning their own attempt to form a vertically integrated calculator line as well, purchasing a vendor in California that was working on a competitive CMOS calculator chip and an LED production line.

 They also went looking for a company with an existing calculator chip line, something to tide them over in the immediate term, and this led them to MOS Technology.
 MOS had been building calculator chips for some time, but more recently had begun to branch out into new markets with its 6502 microprocessor design, which they were trying to bring to market.

-Along with the 6502 came Chuck Peddle's KIM-1 design, a small computer kit based on the 6502.
-At Commodore, Peddle convinced Jack Tramiel that calculators were a dead-end and that Commodore should explore the burgeoning microcomputer market instead.
-At first, they considered purchasing an existing design, and in September 1976 Peddle got a demonstration of Jobs and Wozniak's Apple II prototype.
-Jobs was offering to sell it to Commodore, but Commodore considered Jobs's offer too expensive.
+Along with the 6502 came Chuck Peddle's KIM-1 design (short for "Keyboard Input Monitor") in January 1976, a small computer kit based on the 6502.
+At Commodore, Peddle had long dreamed of making computers and convinced Jack Tramiel that calculators were a dead-end and that Commodore should explore the burgeoning microcomputer market instead.
+At first, they considered purchasing an existing design, and in September 1976 Peddle asked for a demonstration of Steve Jobs and Steve Wozniak's Apple II prototype.
+Steve Jobs was offering to sell it to Commodore, but Commodore considered Jobs' offer too expensive.